tidalcycles/uzu/src/index.md

 # Welcome!

-An *Uzulang* is a member of a family of languages in the style of [TidalCycles](https://tidalcycles.org).
+An *Uzulang* is a member of a family of languages in the style of [TidalCycles](https://tidalcycles.org), [Strudel](https://strudel.cc/) and friends.
 This website aims to signpost the different uzulangs, and the communities, resources and ideas around them.

 ## What is an Uzulang?